Allan Beswick: Career

-During the Red Rose era Allan released, in limited quantities, 2 'Best of' cassettes and one 7" single record.
-'Beswick's Big Blue Cassette', which featured some of the funniest callers to the programme on Telephone number on Preston (STD Code : 0772) 561000 - which later changed to (01772) 561000.

 During his time at Red Rose Radio, Beswick also hosted a Sunday morning call in game show called 'It's Your Turn.'
 His assistant was credited as Wobbly Warren.
 Allan occasionally took his show to live venues throughout the Red Rose area, mainly in Lancashire and on Merseyside.

-He recorded Jehovah's Witness at the Door for the double CD 'Guide Cats for the Blind' (songs and poems of Les Barker) in 2008.

 An on-air incident led to his being banned for a period by the Independent Broadcasting Authority for being abusive to a caller.
 Red Rose held a ballot to see if he should be re-instated, which he subsequently was.
 This second coming lasted about a year.
 He soon moved to BBC Radio Manchester where he presented a lunchtime show, the morning show and later the breakfast show, moving back to his familiar late night spot in early 2015.
 In April 2007 a humorous comment Beswick made about the death of Alan Ball on a lunchtime broadcast drew complaints, resulting in an apology both from the BBC and Beswick himself.

-Beswick has also worked on BBC Radio 5 live, presenting late night sporadically in the early part of the last decade, and on television, including a slot as presenter of "Beswick's Beat", a local current affairs segment on North West Tonight.
+Beswick has also worked on Metro Radio in the North East of England and BBC Radio 5 Live, presenting late night sporadically in the early part of the last decade, and on television, including a slot as presenter of "Beswick's Beat", a local current affairs segment on North West Tonight.

+In November 2008, Beswick presented Salt City, a documentary about Winsford Mine, on BBC Radio 4.

 On 2 February 2015, Allan took over the networked late show on both BBC Radio Manchester and BBC Radio Lancashire.

-The show, which is produced from Media City and broadcasts from Allan's home in North Wales, is mainly a phone-in with one or two music tracks at the beginning of the first hour.
+Beswick was on air during the Manchester Arena bombing on 22 May 2017, taking calls from eyewitnesses; the show was specially extended until 5am.

 In May 2021, it was announced that Beswick's late show would be moving to weekends only.
 In addition to BBC stations Radio Lancashire and Manchester, the new show also airs on Radio Merseyside.
+Beswick presented his last programme on the three stations in the early hours of the morning on 8 October 2023, during which he also announced his retirement from radio broadcasting.

+Beswick has previously hosted ‘an evening with’ tour, sharing stories from his broadcasting career.